cs50spring2021/nuggets-info/README.md

 The game is played on an *NR x NC* grid of gridpoints.
 How will you represent the grid?
-How will the player and/or server use the grid?
+How will the client and/or server use the grid?
 What functions must a "grid" support?
 This is a critical design decision, and one I spent a lot of time considering before I started writing code.
 I started one approach to the representation and implementation of a grid, and later switched to another approach... but because I'd wrapped the entire approach in an abstract `grid` module, *none of the code that used the grid needed to change.*